gbouras13/plassembler/README.md

 * Plassembler should work with bacteria with multiple chromosomes, megaplasmids or chromids.
 In this case, I would treat the megaplasmids etc like chromosomes and assemble them using a long-read first approach with Trycycler or Dragonflye, as they are of approximately chromosome size.
 However, I'd still use Plassembler to recover small plasmids - for example, for  it managed to recover a 5386bp plasmid in the _Vibrio campbellii DS40M4_ genome (see this [paper](https://doi.org/10.1128/MRA.01187-18) and this [bioproject](https://www.ncbi.nlm.nih.gov/bioproject/479421) ) that was missed with Unicycler v.0.4.4 (or at least not uploaded!).
 * I would recommend tweaking the parameters a bit in this use case. -c needs to be smaller than the size of the largest chromosome-like element, and I would increase the subsampling depth `-s` from 30 to something higher (e.g. `-s 100`), because this is based off the `-c` value.
-* For example, if for the vibrio example, which had approximately 1.8Mbp and 3.3Mbp chromosomes , I used `-c 1500000 -s 100`.
+* For example, for the vibrio example, which had approximately 1.8Mbp and 3.3Mbp chromosomes , I used `-c 1500000 -s 100`.

 # Installation